 An innovative history of U.S. immigration, Foreign Relations casts a fresh eye on a compelling and controversial topic.

-Donna R. Gabaccia is professor of history and the Rudolph J. Vecoli Chair and Director of the Immigration History Research Center at the University of Minnesota.
+Donna R. Gabaccia is professor of history and former director of the Immigration History Research Center at the University of Minnesota.
 Her many books include We Are What We Eat and Immigration and American Diversity.

 "Gabaccia's book is a rare treat for immigration scholars.
 She takes the hackneyed idea that U.S. immigration policy reflects U.S. domestic policy exclusively and turns it on its head, demanding that readers reframe immigration debates as U.S. foreign relations and, more specifically, trade relations. . . .
 The book would be an excellent teaching tool to explain how to challenge what scholars assume that they know."--Choice